mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 The Traveller Campaign: The traditional Traveller campaign features a little of everything.
 The Travellers will go from exploring abandoned alien ziggurats to rescuing missing pets to taking on the local crime lord in a protracted gang war.
 Inspiration could come from anywhere.

 Specialised types of campaign are detailed in two expansions – Mercenary and Element Class Cruisers.
 Mercenary shows Travellers how to recruit, run and fight with a dedicated military unit, allowing them to make their fortune with a platoon or company of soldiers.
 Meanwhile, Element Class Cruisers includes the Naval Campaign Sourcebook, which provides everything needed to run a
-‘bridge crew’ style of campaign, where the Travellers will be the senior officers of a mighty capital ship!
+'bridge crew' style of campaign, where the Travellers will be the senior officers of a mighty capital ship!

 FURTHER READING Throughout this book, mention is made of other titles available in the Traveller series.
 Each of these books concentrates on a particular aspect of Traveller, allowing you to expand your game into new realms of play.
 However, none are vital or necessary to the game and are presented only for your continued enjoyment